-Some Arizona polling places down after vendor issue
+Some Arizona polling places down, frustrating primary voters

 - McCain to be buried near best friend at US Naval Academy

+His office estimated Monday that some 250 polling locations would not open on time, but it’s unclear how many were actually down by the time polls opened at 6 a.m.

+Fontes said he learned of the issue around 2 p.m.
+Monday and realized by the evening that it “was going to be a real problem.”
+He said only about 70 of the 103 technicians contracted to set up the machines at individual polling sites showed up.

-It comes more than two years after Phoenix-area voters endured hourslong lines after the county cut polling locations.
+It comes after Phoenix-area voters waited for hours in massive lines in the 2016 presidential primary after the county drastically cut the number of polling locations.
+It led to voters ousting the county’s longtime elections chief that November and electing Fontes.